 Shining Path members on patrol through the jungle

 Due to what seemed to be an imminent confrontation, Alipio told me to spend a further night at their camp, for my own safety.
 Fortunately, the next day I learnt that the armed forces’ detachment had headed in a different direction and the Shining Path had called their ambush off.

 Just before I was to leave, a shy and inarticulate Comrade Alipio approached me.
 He coyly told me that he also wanted to say something to the camera.
 Immediately, I started recording.
 Unlike Raul, Alipio didn’t have a way with words; his terms were quite simple, bordering on the infantile.
 He was only interested in talking about one thing.
 He and his troops had recently attacked an army base, as a result of which three soldiers were killed and a helicopter was downed.
 To the indignation of Alipio, he and his followers had not received the media exposure they expected after their feat, so he was after some publicity.

 After saying goodbye, I was escorted by four rebels on a long walk out of the emergency zone (one of them was actually carrying a loaded RPG launcher).
 I was then handed over to another coca farmer, with whom I walked through the night.
-Thirteen hours later, I had been bitten by more types of insects than I knew existed, had poison-ivy rashes all over my arms, two toes infected, and a slipped disk that was hurting like hell, but, finally, I was out of that jungle.
+Thirteen hours later, I had been bitten by more types of insects that I knew existed, had poison ivy rashes all over my arms, two toes infected and a slipped disk that was hurting like hell but, finally, I was out of that jungle.